MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 EXAMPLE - Reusable Code in Macro

-This is some reusable code which should be placed into one of your headers so that it is never repeated.
+This is some reusable code which should be placed into one of your header files so that it is never repeated.
 This ensures that you can make all improvements or fixes in the one central location.
 As all your MSIs reuse the same code the total testing required is reduced.

 The "IsProgramRunning()" function uses WMI, you may need to rewrite this function for more general use (its OK as is if it is deployed to a managed environment where WMI is expected to exist).
 There are a number of suitable command line tools which will report running tasks, you might also be able to detect the Window by title with other techniques.